ColinIndieDev/Digit-Recognition-AI/README.md

 > image showing a digit

 ## Future plans
 This example of an AI is outdated today.
 These days we have even more efficient AIs.
 The difference are the functions being used instead of sigmoid like ReLu, tanh etc. Also the structure is a bit different when you compare this AI with other ones nowadays or LLMs like ChatGPT.
 But this project is a great start when trying to understand and even create neural networks.
-We can optimize this here I used "batching" so that we don't iterate through each train image during backpropagation we instead take only a chunk of images each iteration so the AI calculate the changes delta for the weights and biases for 64 images and after that it takes another chunk and so on until we went through all 60.000 training images.
+We can optimize this here I used "batching" so that we don't iterate through each train image during backpropagation we instead take only a chunk of images each iteration so the AI calculates the changes delta for the weights and biases for 64 images and after that it takes another chunk and so on until we went through all 60.000 training images.
 This saves us multiple seconds but we can optimize it even more!
 From here you should be able to make such a primitive AI on your own and upgrade it.
-If you don't understand or need some help I would recommend this Playlist especially the first 3 videos which also helped me much and made my do this AI on a single day.
+If you don't understand or need some help I would recommend this playlist on YouTube especially the first 3 videos which also helped me much and made me do this AI on a single day.
 You can also check out this "book":

 ### Sources:
 https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=1 (neural network)